AbsaOSS/spline-spark-agent/README.md

 - `LoadDataCommand`  (org.apache.spark.sql.execution.command)
 - `TruncateTableCommand`  (org.apache.spark.sql.execution.command)

-When one of these commands occurs spline will let you know.
+When one of these commands occurs spline will let you know by logging a warning.
-- When it's running in `REQUIRED` mode it will throw an `UnsupportedSparkCommandException`.
-- When it's running in `BEST_EFFORT` mode it will just log a warning.

 <a id="spark-coverage-ignored"></a>
 ### Ignored